RWallie/RWallie/README.md

 <a href="https://github.com/RWallie"><img src="https://c.tenor.com/2uyENRmiUt0AAAAC/coding.gif" align="right" height="160" width="auto"/></a>

 My name is Ryan Wallace.
 I am a full stack software engineer with a passion for designing and building scalable applications.
-My work is primarily in React/Redux/Node applications within the Flux design paradigm.
-I've worked on some open source products - Recoilize - a chrome developer tool for visualizing and debugging applications that utilize Recoil.js for state management and contributed to Google's Tensorflow.js, implementing pre-processing layers that dynamically adjust width and height of input data via random number generation to augment image training data.
-Most recently, I was a DSML Engineer for Codesmith where I had the opportunity to mentor junior engineers in software engineering best practices and develop course curriculum.
+My work is primarily in React/Redux/Node applications.
+I've worked on some open source products; Recoilize - a chrome developer tool for visualizing and debugging applications that utilize Recoil.js for state management and contributed to Google's Tensorflow.js, implementing pre-processing layers that dynamically adjust width and height of input data via random number generation to augment image training data.
+Most recently, I was a Software Engineer for Codesmith where I had the opportunity to mentor junior engineers in software engineering best practices and develop course curriculum.

 Featured speaker in the Single Sprout Speaker Series - Security (XSS, CSRF, Encryption)